Dr Muhammad A. Kavesh

 Associate Professor & Director of South Asia Research Institute | School of Culture, History and Language | College of Asia and Pacific | Australian National University

-I am an anthropologist whose research explores ethics, decolonization, animals, and the shifting geopolitics of the Indo-Pacific.
-My work engages with how human and more-than-human worlds intersect, with a particular focus on South Asia.
-I am the author of “Animal Enthusiasms: Life Beyond Cage and Leash in Rural Pakistan” (2021) and the lead editor of “Nurturing Alternative Futures: Living with Diversity in a More-than-Human World” (2024).
-In addition, I have edited two special journal issues and published widely in leading journals, including American Anthropologist, American Ethnologist, Journal of Asian Studies, Oxford Development Studies, and South Asia.
-My current research, supported by the Australian Research Council’s Discovery Early Career Research Award (DECRA), examines the animal trade and emerging geopolitical dynamics in South Asia.
+I am an anthropologist whose research explores ethics, decolonization, multispecies relations, and the shifting geopolitics of the Indo-Pacific.
+I am the author of “Spies and Other Pigeons” (Forthcoming, University of Washington Press), “Animal Enthusiasms” (Routledge, 2021) and the editor of “Nurturing Alternative Futures: Living with Diversity in a More-than-Human World” (2024).
+I have also co-edited two special journal issues and published widely in leading journals, including American Anthropologist, American Ethnologist, Journal of Asian Studies, Oxford Development Studies, and South Asia.
+My current research, supported by the Australian Research Council, examines the animal trade and emerging geopolitical dynamics in South Asia.